haooliveira84/terraform-provider-scc/docs/resources/system_mapping_resource.md

 ### Required

-- `id` (String) The resource itself, which, depending on the owning system mapping, is either a URL path (or the leading section of it), or a RFC function name.
 - `region_host` (String) Region Host Name.
 - `subaccount` (String) The ID of the subaccount.
+- `url_path` (String) The resource itself, which, depending on the owning system mapping, is either a URL path (or the leading section of it), or a RFC function name.
 - `virtual_host` (String) Virtual host used on the cloud side.
 - `virtual_port` (String) Virtual port used on the cloud side.